 The Bank Holidays in England and Wales have been provided for in statutes since 1971 and are the following:-

 - First Monday in May

 - 26th December (Boxing Day) if it is not a Sunday

 - 27th December if either Christmas Day or Boxing Day falls on a Sunday that year

 - New Year’s Day or as appropriate 2nd January

 - And any other day proclaimed a Bank Holiday

-Despite these days being provided for as Bank Holidays by Act of Parliament, there is no statutory right to take Bank Holidays as paid annual leave.
+Despite these days being provided for as Bank Holidays by the Act of Parliament, there is no statutory right to take Bank Holidays as paid annual leave.
 An employee’s right to take leave on a Bank Holiday would be governed either by the express or implied terms of the employee’s Contract of Employment.
-For example the Contract of Employment will often state that you have the right to take so many days’ holiday plus Bank Holidays and Public Holidays.
+For example, the Contract of Employment will often state that you have the right to take so many days’ holiday plus Bank Holidays and Public Holidays.

-In certain business sectors the employer will require their employees to work some or all Bank Holidays and Public Holidays.
+In certain business sectors, the employer will require their employees to work some or all Bank Holidays and Public Holidays.
 An example of this will be the travel sector, where those employees are expected to work Bank Holidays and Public Holidays in the summer months.